Math / 6th Grade / Unit 4: Rational Numbers

 6th Grade

 In elementary grades, students build and develop their sense of number with positive values.
 They use the number line as a tool to better understand whole numbers, fractions, and decimals.
-In fifth grade, students look at the first quadrant of the coordinate plane and represent locations using ordered pairs of positive numbers.
-In sixth grade, students build on and extend these concepts to include negative values.
+In 5th Grade Math, students look at the first quadrant of the coordinate plane and represent locations using ordered pairs of positive numbers.
+In 6th grade, students build on and extend these concepts to include negative values.

-In seventh grade, students will discover how to compute with rational numbers and what happens when the properties of operations are applied to negative values.
-The work they do in this sixth-grade unit is foundational of these seventh-grade concepts.
+In 7th Grade Math, students will discover how to compute with rational numbers and what happens when the properties of operations are applied to negative values.
+The work they do in this unit is foundational to these 7th-grade concepts.

 Pacing: 16 instructional days (13 lessons, 2 flex days, 1 assessment day)